Skip to content

 Our expertise

-You’ll have access to seminars and events delivered by our four renowned Research Institutes and the chance to work alongside our researchers in your final-year project or through a four-week mini project.
-In the past, as an example, students have worked on animal models of congenital disease and investigated the efficacy of cancer drug treatments.
+You’ll have access to seminars and events delivered by our renowned renowned Research Institutes and the chance to work alongside our researchers in your final-year project.
+In the past, students have worked on animal models of congenital disease, investigated the efficacy of cancer drug treatments, studied the role of hypoxia in blood vessel formation and explored the role of the interferon pathway in antiviral immunity, to name just a few examples of the innovative research projects offered.

 Assessment methods

-We use a range of assessment techniques, chosen to match the competencies being learned and tested within each module.
+We use a range of assessment techniques*, chosen to match the competencies being learned and tested within each module.
 Progress is judged by a mixture of in-course assessment and written exams; each year’s marks contribute towards your final degree classification.
-Methods include: short and long answer questions; single best answer questions; calculation and data analysis problems; essay questions; objective structured practical examinations where you demonstrate knowledge of structure and function in the dissecting room; and oral exams where you answer questions from a panel of examiners.
+Methods can include: poster or slide-based presentations, quizzes, assessed practical and essays for ICA's.
+Exams use both short and long answer questions; single best answer questions; calculation and data analysis problems; essay questions; objective structured practical examinations where you demonstrate knowledge of structure and function in the dissecting room; and oral exams where you answer questions from a panel of examiners.

 Our graduates have gone on to work in academic and applied research, for a variety of pharmaceutical and bioscience companies and institutes, such as PRA Health Sciences, Barts and the London NHS Trust, and the University of Washington.
 Some are also working beyond the biomed sector for companies such as Deloitte, KPMG, Frontiers Publishing and Teach First.
 Others use their degree as a platform for postgraduate study, pursuing a range of MScs, PhD or graduate entry medical degree.

-Transferrable skills in critical thinking, communication skills, time management, planning and logistics and data analysis make you well-equipped for a wide range of careers outside the lab, such as medical writing, biomedical marketing, health communication or teaching.
+Studying on the programme will allow you to develop the top ten employability skills employers look for, these include: communication, teamwork, digital skills, leadership, complex problem-solving and data analysis.
+You will be well-equipped for a wide range of careers including those outside the lab, such as medical writing, biomedical marketing, health communication or teaching.

 View all Close all